YJIT: Support Microsoft x86 calling convention

 Can I get support to fix above?

-Updated by jhawthorn (John Hawthorn) 11 months ago
+Updated by jhawthorn (John Hawthorn) almost 2 years ago

 YJIT requires OPT_DIRECT_THREADED_CODE or OPT_CALL_THREADED_CODE in rb_yjit_compile_iseq().